The Most Surprising Number In Friday's Jobs Report

 There is still a significant gap when it comes to who gets jobs by race.
 Over the years, economic reports have struggled to find a single reason why.

 In a 2017 Federal Reserve study, researchers suggested several potential reasons.
-The study looked at how far along people of color got in schools, the disproportionately large number of working-aged black men serving jail time and outright institutional discrimination as factors.
+The study looked at how far along people of color got in schools, the disproportionately large number of working-age black men serving jail time and outright institutional discrimination as factors.

 While each of these reasons could explain a part of the unemployment gap by race, researchers said none of them could explain the jobless rate gap by itself.

 The biggest change for black unemployment could be seen in employment of black teenagers, ages 16 to 19.
-In April, the black teen unemployment rate was an eye-popping 29 percent and it dropped to 19.8 percent in May.
+In April, the black teen unemployment rate was an eye-popping 29 percent, and it dropped to 19.8 percent in May.
 Employers also hired more black women, whose unemployment rate dropped to 4.7 percent in May from 5.1 in April.

-It's normal for black unemployment rates to bounce around month-to-month due to the sheer difference in working populations between whites and blacks, said Janelle Jones, an economic analyst at the left-leaning Economic Policy Institute.
+It's normal for black unemployment rates to bounce around month-to-month owing to the sheer difference in working populations between whites and blacks, said Janelle Jones, an economic analyst at the left-leaning Economic Policy Institute.

 There are 121 million white workers and 19 million black workers, according to the data.